-- (1) These measures may include requiring special controls and safeguards to prevent improper personal services relationships, contractor personnel access to privileged or sensitive information, and/or confusion regarding the mistaking of contractor employees for Federal employees.
-For additional guidance see 537.104 Personal Service Contracts. - (2) The requirements office is directed to use FAR 37.104 and FAR subpart 37.5 and OFPP Policy Letter 93-1 for guidance in addressing these considerations. - (3) The HCA resolves any disagreement regarding the requirements official's determination, following the guidelines in FAR subpart 7.5.
+- (1) These measures may include requiring special controls and safeguards to prevent improper personal services relationships, contractor personnel access to privileged or sensitive information, and/or confusion regarding the mistaking of contractor employees for Federal employees. - (2) The requirements office is directed to use FAR 37.104 and FAR subpart 37.5 and OFPP Policy Letter 93-1 for guidance in addressing these considerations. - (3) The HCA resolves any disagreement regarding the requirements official's determination, following the guidelines in FAR subpart 7.5.
 The HCA may delegate this authority to a level not lower than the contracting director.